City Mission Director,

 City Mission has a vision to see the low-income communities of Roanoke City spiritually and socially renewed by the good news of Jesus.

 We serve the residents of these communities, share the good news, connect them with a local church, and then involve them in the mission to reach their neighborhood.
-We currently serve two public housing communities in S.E. and N.W.
-Roanoke and have plans to be in all eight of the public housing communities operated by the City
+We currently serve in three public housing communities in S.E. and N.W.
+Roanoke and have plans to be in all eight of the public housing communities operated by the City.

 City Mission is made up of people from different backgrounds, ethnicities, ages and denominations.
 People from a variety of churches in the Valley serve with City Mission because it is not about a specific church or person but it is about being unified to reach and serve our community with the love of Jesus.
 We hope you or your group will be a part of the movement.